The Best Lighthouses in Portland, Maine

-We returned to see this lighthouse on our last day in Portland, for a final walk around the park with our pups, before heading back to New York City!
+We returned to see this lighthouse on our last day in Portland, for a final walk around the park, before heading back to New York City.

-Have you visited any of Maine’s lighthouses?
-I’d love to know which is your favorite!
-Feel free to comment below or DM me on Instagram @anaflorentyna with any questions.
+Have you visited Portland in Maine?!
+I’d love to know what you enjoyed the most.
+Feel free to message me on IG @anaflorentyna with any questions.
+Talk soon!
+Xx

 PLACES TO STAY

 WHAT TO PACK FOR YOUR PORTLAND ME TRIP

 These are the five essentials that I always bring with me:

 - 20 Amazing Things To Do in Portland, Maine